Indiana University-Indianapolis logo

 1969

-Indiana University–Purdue University Indianapolis (IUPUI) was established through a merger.
+Indiana University–Purdue University Indianapolis (IUPUI) officially established.

 1971